joesalerno/GPUInt/README.md

 ## Known Issues

-* vite app doesn't work due to missing index.html
+* The vite app served on localhost returns an error

 ## Usage